DoggyFiOfficial/dogecoin-snap-public/packages/site/README.md

 - See your address
 - See your balance
 - See your transactions
-- Send DOGETEST to another address
+- Send DOGE to another address

-For the full tutorial, see the [root README](../../README.md).
+- Deploy, Mint, Transfer DRC-20 to another address